scorpion8511/med_txt02/README.md

 - **mri:** "MRI"

 Each figure written to `pubmed_parsed_data.json` includes a `domains` array, and the enclosing article lists all domains found across its figures.
+The function also writes `_results/data/domain_caption_pairs.jsonl`, containing one line per figure-domain combination with the structure `{ "domain": "pathology", "text": "caption" }`.
 You can also fetch the domain keyword mapping from a remote JSON glossary by passing its URL with `glossary_url`.